-City leaders ordered face masks in public and while in employee areas at businesses.
+City leaders ordered face masks in public and while in employee areas of businesses.

 An emergency order issued June 26 mandates face coverings indoors and outdoors in Miami-Dade in all facilities and businesses that have been authorized to reopen.
-Exceptions apply for some professions where workers are primarily outdoors or who cannot work with masks, individuals communicating with the hearing impaired and those under two.
+Exceptions apply for some professions where workers are primarily outdoors or who cannot work with masks, individuals communicating with the hearing impaired, and those under the age of 2.

 Face-coverings are required for all employees and customers at grocery stores, hardware stores, pharmacies and restaurants.
 Those at all other open and essential businesses are encouraged to use face masks in public.